top of page

 RESPONSE

-To express coexistence, the visual metaphor was pendulum art inspired harmonography, which is a system where multiple forces interact to create a balanced form.
+To express coexistence, the project used pendulum inspired harmonography, where multiple forces interact to form balance.

-The resulting shapes became the foundation for the design system and identity.
+The resulting shapes became the foundation for the visual system and identity.

 groupding.png